otpcd/otpcd/README.md

 ### Hi there 👋  I'm Oliver, an aspiring Frontend Developer & DLT Enthusiast

-- I'm currently in the process of updating my JavaScript DLT wallet analyzer with React (Check it out [here](../../../whenHold))
+- I'm currently in the process of updating my JavaScript based DLT wallet analyzer with React (Check it out [here](../../../whenHold))
 - Learning React.js and Node.js
 - Looking to learn Golang, Solidity in the near future
 - Reach me on email at thornow11@gmail.com